rstudio/rsconnect/tests/testthat/_snaps/deploymentTarget.md

     Error <simpleError>
       Unknown account name 'john' (you can use the setAccountInfo function to add a new account)

-# errors if no deployments and multiple accounts
+# errors if no previous deployments and multiple accounts

     Code
       deployApp(app_dir, appName = "test")